 Four members of the Thomas family are memorialized at Hood College: Ella Virginia Thomas, her son George Frank, her daughter Julia Elizabeth, and her son-in-law Clyde Eugene Thomas.
 Lifelong residents of Frederick County, Md., the Thomas family are descendants of John Thomas, who migrated to this country from Klein-Schifferstadt, Germany, in 1730.

-The Rosemont Avenue gateway to Hood College is named in memory Ella Virginia Thomas, and was a gift of Julia E. and Clyde E. Thomas and G. Frank Thomas.
+The Rosemont Avenue gateway to Hood College is named in memory of Ella Virginia Thomas, and was a gift from Julia E. and Clyde E. Thomas and G. Frank Thomas.
 Born in Adamstown, Md. on April 29, 1860, she was the daughter of D. Peter and Elizabeth R. Remsburg Thomas.
 On November 12, 1885, she married Stephen Albert Thomas, and they lived on the Thomas family homestead in Adamstown, a 189-acre farm near Sugarloaf Mountain.

 The Thomases had four children: William H., who died shortly after birth; George Frank; Julia; and Genevieve.
 Mrs. Thomas’ interests centered on her family and she was a devout member of Trinity Evangelical Reformed Church in Adamstown.
 She died in 1956 at age 96 and is buried in the Church Hill Cemetery in Adamstown.